MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 You can use the Rights Management Services Analyzer tool to help you monitor the health of the connector and identify any configuration issues.

-If you haven't already downloaded this useful tool, you can do so from the [Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=46437) and then install it on any computer that has access to the Internet and that can connect to the RMS connector.
+If you haven't already downloaded this tool, you can do so from the [Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=46437) and then install it on any computer that has access to the Internet and that can connect to the RMS connector.
 Run the tool, and on the **Welcome** page, select the **Azure RMS connector** option.

 For additional information and instructions, see the **Details** and **Install Instructions** on the download page.